-- E. Procedures for Forwarding Applications and Reports for Kev Employees and Primary Management Officials to the National Indian Gaming Commission. - 1.
-When a key employee or primary management official begins work at a gaming operation authorized by this ordinance, the Tribe shall forward to the National indian Gaming Commission a complete application for employment and conduct the background investigation and make the determination referred to in subsection D. of this section. - 2.
-The Tribe shall forward the report referred to in subsection F of this section to the National Indian Gaming Commission within 60 days after an employee begins work or within 60 days of the approval of this ordinance by the Chairman of the National Indian Gaming Commission. - 3.
-The gaming operation shall not employ as a key employee or primary management official a person who does not have a license after 90 days.
+E. Procedures for Forwarding Applications and Reports for Key Employees and Primary Management Officials to the National Indian Gaming Commission.

+- 1. When a key employee or primary management official begins work at a gaming operation authorized by this ordinance, the Tribe shall forward to the National Indian Gaming Commission a completed application for employment and conduct the background investigation and make the determination referred to in subsection D of this section. - 2.
+This Tribe shall forward the report referred to in subsection F of this section to the National Indian

+Gaming Commission within 60 days after an employee begins work or within 60 days of the approval of this ordinance by the Chairman of the National Indian Gaming Commission.

+3. The gaming operation shall not employ as a key employee or primary management official a person who does not have a license after 90 days.

-F. Report to the National Indian Gaming Commission.
+F. Report to the National Indian Gaming Commission

-- 1. Pursuant to the procedures set out in subsection E of this section, the Tribe shall prepare and forward to the National Indian Gaming Commission an investigate report on each background investigation.
-An investigative report shall include all of the following: - (a) Steps taken in conducting a background investigation. - (b) Results obtained;

-- (c) Conclusions reached; and - (d) The bases for those conclusions. - 2.
+- 1. Pursuant to the procedures set out in subsection E of this section, the Tribe shall prepare and forward to the National Indian Gaming Commission an investigative report on each background investigation.
+An investigation report shall include all of the following: - a.
+Steps taken in conducting a background investigation; - b.
+Results obtained; - c.
+Conclusions reached; and - d.
+The bases for those conclusions. - 2.
 The Tribe shall submit, with the report, a copy of the eligibility determination made under subsection D of this section. - 3.
-If a license is not issued to an applicant, the Tribe: - (a) Shall notify the National Indian Gaming Commission; and, - (b) May forward copies of its eligibility determination and investigative report (if any) to the National Indian Gaming Commission for inclusion in the Indian Gaming Individuals Records Systems. - 4.
-With respect to key employees and primary management officials, the Tribe shall retain applications for employment and reports (if any) of background investigations for inspection by the Chairman of the National indian Gaming Commission or his or her designee for no less than three (3) years from the date of termination of employment.
+If a license is not issued to an applicant, the Tribe: - a.
+Shall notify the National Indian Gaming Commission; and - b.
+May forward copies of its eligibility determination and investigative report if any to the National Indian Gaming Commission for inclusion in the Indian Gaming Individuals Records System. - 4.
+With respect to key employees and primary management officials, the Tribe shall retain applications for employment and reports (if any) of background National Indian Gaming Commission or his or her designee for no less than three (3) years from the date of termination of employment.

-G. Granting a Gaming License.
+G. Granting a Gaming License

-- 1. If, within a thirty (30) day period after the National Indian Gaming Commission receives a report, the National Indian Gaming Commission notifies the Tribe that it has no objection to the issuance of a license pursuant to a license application filed by a key employee or a primary management official for whom the Tribe has provided an application and investigative report to the National Indian Gaming Commission, the Tribe may issue a license to such applicant. - 2.
-The Tribe shall respond to a request for additional information from the Chairman of the National Indian Gaming Commission concerning a key employee or a primary management official who is the subject of a report.
-Such a request shall suspend the 30-day period under paragraph G.1. of this section until the Chairman of the National Indian Gaming Commission receives the additional information. - 3.
-If, within the thirty (30) day period described above, the National Indian Gaming Commission provides the Tribe with a statement itemizing objections to the issuance of a license to a key employee or to a primary management official for whom the Tribe has provided an application and investigative report to the National Indian Gaming Commission, the Tribe shall reconsider the application, taking into account the objections itemized by the National Indian Gaming Commission.
-The Tribe shall make the final decision whether to issue a license to such applicant.
+1. If, within a thirty (30) day period after the National Indian Gaming Commission receives a report, the National Indian Gaming Commission notifies the tribe that it has no objection to the issuance of a license pursuant to a license application filed by a key employee or a primary management official for whom the tribe has provided an application and investigative report to the National Indian Gaming Commission, the Tribe may issue a license to such applicant.

+- 2. The Tribe shall respond to a request for additional information from the Chairman of the National Indian Gaming Commission concerning a key employees or a primary management official who is the subject of a report.
+Such a request shall suspend the 30 day period under paragraph G. 1. of this section until the Chairman of the National Indian Gaming Commission receives the additional information. - 3.
+If, within the thirty (30) day period described above, the National Indian Gaming Commission provides the Tribe with a statement itemizing objections to the issuance of a license to a key employee or to a primary management official for whom the Tribe has provided an application and investigative report to the national Indian Gaming Commission.
+The tribe shall make the final decision whether to issue a license to such applicant.

-H. License Suspension.
+H. License Suspension